 4. The host gets 5 additional free tickets for the show.
 If you have other friends beyond your 5 guests who want to come to the show you should direct them buy tickets on-line.

 5. Your home address will not be published on the web and will only be given to people who purchase tickets.

 6. The shows will promoted on our websites, Facebook and Twitter and word-of-mouth.

 7. We’ll need your help to spread the word on your Facebook and Twitter too.
 We’ll create a Facebook event for each show and make you a host of the event so you can easily invite your friends (Thank you!).
 Remember, please don’t post your address.
 The address only goes to people after they buy tickets.
 We need to keep the location private so people don’t try to show up and pay at the door.

 8. You don’t need any sort of sound system.
-All we need is a nearby electrical outlet for David and Yuuki’s gear to plug into.
+All we need is a nearby electrical outlet for David to plug his amp into.
 Some kind of ambient lighting like a lamp on coffee table, floor lamp, or overhead lights with a dimmer to help create a cozy mood and a small table or counter top where David can sell some merchandise after the show.

 9. You don’t need seating for everyone.
 If you have a bunch of chairs, great!
 But most shows are floor seating and we let guests know they should bring a cushion or pillow to sit on during the show.

 10. There will be no opening acts on the living room shows.

 11. We love dogs and cats… we really do!
 But an excitable pet running around during the show can be distracting for the guests and performers.
 If you have curious and friendly 4-legged family members, would you be ok with putting them in another part of the house or sending them to a friend’s house during the show?